mileskrell/text-torch/README.md

 ## What's next for Text Torch?

-I'm fairly busy with school at the moment, but here are some features I'd like to add when I get the chance:
+Here are some features I'd like to add at some point:
 - Displaying how long each of the two people in a conversation takes, on average, to respond when the other person starts a conversation
   - Or maybe just how long each of the two people takes, on average, to respond to the other person's texts
 - CSV export